Lab 01: Dealing with Spatial Data in Python

 Name: building_area, dtype: float64

-Here, you can see a warning that WGS is a geographic CRS, hence the results of area mighht not be accurate.
+Here, you can see a warning that the current Geometry is in a geographic CRS, hence the results of computing area mighht not be accurate.
 Can you project the dataframe to a projected coordicate reference system (e.g.,EPSG:27700 in our case)?
 After your projection, do the area computation again.
 What do the results look like?
 What is the unit of the area?

 Spatial join#

-As we discussed in the lecture, joining tables using keys is a core operation for DBMS.
-Regarding spatial data, spatial join is somewhat similar to table join but with the operation being based on geometries.
+As we have discussed in the lecture, joining tables using keys is a core operation for DBMS.
+Regarding spatial data, spatial join is somewhat similar to table join but with the operation being based on geometries rather than keys.

 function: